openvinotoolkit/openvino_notebooks/notebooks/233-blip-visual-language-processing/README.md

 The second notebook consists of the following parts:

 1. Download and preprocess dataset for quantization.
-2. Quantize the converted vision and text encoder OpenVINO models from [notebook](233-blip-visual-language-processing.ipynb) with NNCF.
+2. Quantize the converted vision and text encoder OpenVINO models from [notebook](233-blip-convert.ipynb) with NNCF.
-3. Compress weights of text decoder and convert model to OpenVINO IR.
+3. Compress weights of the OpenVINO text decoder model from [notebook](233-blip-convert.ipynb) with NNCF.
-4. Check the model result using the same input data from the [notebook](233-blip-visual-language-processing.ipynb).
+4. Check the model result using the same input data from the [notebook](233-blip-convert.ipynb).
-5. Compare model size of converted and quantized models.
+5. Compare model size of converted and optimized models.
-6. Compare performance of converted and quantized models.
+6. Compare performance of converted and optimized models.

-NNCF performs quantization within the OpenVINO IR.
-It is required to run the [first notebook](233-blip-visual-language-processing.ipynb) before running the [second notebook](233-blip-optimize.ipynb).
+NNCF performs optimization within the OpenVINO IR.
+It is required to run the [first notebook](233-blip-convert.ipynb) before running the [second notebook](233-blip-optimize.ipynb).

 ## Installation Instructions